amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

 PPL is a BASIC with Pascal-like syntax.
 The old name for PPL was HP BASIC, the descendant of the [HP Time-Shared BASIC](https://en.wikipedia.org/wiki/HP_Time-Shared_BASIC) on the HP-2000 minicomputer in the mid 1960s.
 Naturally, PPL has BASIC instincts: untyped variables; case insensitivity; the lack of pointers; the lack of user-defined types; and so on.
 But PPL adopted Pascal or ALGOL syntactic elements: no line numbers; required variable declarations; the use of the `;` statement terminator and the `:=` assignment operator; the `begin`-`end` block delimiters; and the like.
 In my view, HP missed a huge opportunity in 2013 by not adopting Python.
 In 2014, [MicroPython](http://micropython.org/) was released.
 It is a stripped-down version of Python designed for microcontrollers, which are far less capable than the monster CPU that powers the HP Prime.
 Today, school children round the world program in Python on microcontrollers like the [BBC micro:bit](https://www.microbit.org/).
 It was not until 2021 that a [beta version](https://edspi31415.blogspot.com/2021/05/hp-prime-firmware-update-beta-python.html) of the HP Prime firmware supported MicroPython.

 Since Python is still not fully supported at present, we shall focus on the PPL official language, here.
 Let us look at a slightly modified version of the [Sierpiński triangle](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle) example from the HP manual for PPL.
-To enter the editor, press `[Shift][Program]` key combination to open the **Program Catalog**, and once there, tap the **New** onscreen button.
+To enter the editor, press <kbd>Shift</kbd><kbd>Program</kbd> key combination to open the **Program Catalog**, and once there, tap the **New** onscreen button.
 This opens the **New Program** dialogue.
 In the **Name:** text box, type in `Sierpinski`, then tap the **OK** onscreen button.
 This creates a blank programme.
 Type in the following code.

 ```Pascal
 export ShowSier() // show Sierpinski triangle on screen